-- F7.1 An examination is defined as a formal, timed assessment of any duration that is subject to continuous invigilation and has been identified as such through the validation process. - F7.2 The University operates a strict Code of Conduct in relation to the behaviour of examination candidates, as set out in Appendix 3c (The Conduct of Assessment).
+- F7.1 An examination is defined as a formal, timed assessment of any duration that is subject to continuous invigilation and has been identified as such through the validation process. - F7.2 The University operates a strict code of conduct in relation to the conduct of examinations, which includes principles of invigilation, arrangements for students requiring additional examination arrangements, and the behaviour of examination candidates (see Appendix 3c: The Conduct of Assessment).
 A copy is made available to all examination candidates.
-The principles of invigilation (see Appendix 3c Section 7) and arrangements for students requiring additional examination arrangements (see Appendix 3c Section 12) shall also apply to 'in-class tests' and other types of assessment that take the form of a formal timed assessment. - F7.3 The University undertakes to publish or arrange publication of the examination timetable in good time. - F7.4 Students are responsible for presenting for examination in accordance with the published schedule.
+These requirements also apply to 'in-class tests' and other types of assessment that take the form of a formal timed assessment. - F7.3 The University undertakes to publish or arrange publication of the examination timetable in good time. - F7.4 Students are responsible for presenting for examination in accordance with the published schedule.
 Failure to attend an examination is counted as a sit and attracts a mark of zero unless extenuating circumstances are accepted (see Section F12).